ashlippert/Lab-1/Lab-1.md

-# Lab 1: Knowing your instruments
+# Lab 1: Knowing Your Instruments

 ## Authors: Ashlyn Lippert and Seth Daniel